 Middle School Youth Group is not a substitute for Religious Education class but rather supplements as an extra church activity.
 To attend youth group, students do not need to register but will be asked to read and sign a “Code of Conduct”.
 There is no charge to participate and they are welcome to bring a friend.

-For dates or more specific information, watch the church bulletin or contact Brian Campbell at firstname.lastname@example.org.
+For dates or more specific information, watch the church bulletin or contact Christian Rappuhn at email@example.com.

 Middle School Parent Support

 Parents and other interested adults—and even young adults are needed to help chaperone meetings and activities.
-Volunteers must have completed the Safe Conduct Protocol Training and received the background check within the past 5 years.
+Volunteers must be Safe & Sacred certified to assist in any way.